 Dosage Forms and Strengths

-Feraheme (30 mg/mL) is available for intravenous injection in single use vials.
-Each vial contains 510 mg of elemental iron in 17 mL.
+Feraheme Injection is available in single use vials.
+Each vial contains 510 mg of elemental iron in 17 mL (30 mg per mL).

 Feraheme is contraindicated in patients with: